generativefm/generators/README.md

 # pieces-alex-bainter

-A collection of generative music pieces for generative.fm
+A collection of generative music pieces for [generative.fm](https://generative.fm).